jay-hodgson/Sage-Governance-Documents/Terms.md

 <li>
 <h3>Disclaimers; No Warranties by Sage</h3>

-<p><strong>17.1 &nbsp;&nbsp; </strong> THE SERVICE AND ALL MATERIALS AND CONTENT AVAILABLE THROUGH THE
-SERVICE ARE PROVIDED <span dir="rtl">“</span>AS IS” AND ON AN
+<p><strong>17.1 &nbsp;&nbsp; </strong> THE SERVICE AND ALL MATERIALS AND CONTENT AVAILABLE THROUGH THE ERVICE ARE PROVIDED <span dir="rtl">“</span>AS IS” AND ON AN
 <span dir="rtl">“</span>AS AVAILABLE” BASIS.
-SAGE DISCLAIMS ALL
-WARRANTIES OF ANY KIND, WHETHER EXPRESS OR IMPLIED, RELATING TO THE SERVICE AND ALL MATERIALS AND CONTENT AVAILABLE THROUGH THE SERVICE,
-INCLUDING: (a) ANY IMPLIED WARRANTY OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE, QUIET ENJOYMENT, OR NON-INFRINGEMENT; AND (b) ANY WARRANTY ARISING OUT OF COURSE OF DEALING, USAGE, OR TRADE.
-SAGE DOES NOT WARRANT THAT THE SERVICE OR ANY PORTION OF THE SERVICE, OR ANY MATERIALS OR CONTENT OFFERED THROUGH THE SERVICE, WILL BE UNINTERRUPTED, SECURE, OR FREE OF ERRORS, VIRUSES, OR OTHER HARMFUL COMPONENTS, AND SAGE DOES NOT WARRANT THAT ANY OF THOSE ISSUES WILL BE CORRECTED.</p>
+SAGE DISCLAIMS ALL ARRANTIES OF ANY KIND, WHETHER EXPRESS OR IMPLIED, RELATING TO THE ERVICE AND ALL MATERIALS AND CONTENT AVAILABLE THROUGH THE SERVICE, NCLUDING: (a) ANY IMPLIED WARRANTY OF MERCHANTABILITY, FITNESS FOR A ARTICULAR PURPOSE, TITLE, QUIET ENJOYMENT, OR NON-INFRINGEMENT; AND (b) NY WARRANTY ARISING OUT OF COURSE OF DEALING, USAGE, OR TRADE.
+SAGE OES NOT WARRANT THAT THE SERVICE OR ANY PORTION OF THE SERVICE, OR ANY ATERIALS OR CONTENT OFFERED THROUGH THE SERVICE, WILL BE UNINTERRUPTED, ECURE, OR FREE OF ERRORS, VIRUSES, OR OTHER HARMFUL COMPONENTS, AND AGE DOES NOT WARRANT THAT ANY OF THOSE ISSUES WILL BE CORRECTED.</p>

 <p><strong>17.2 &nbsp;&nbsp; </strong>SAGE AND ITS LICENSORS AND SUPPLIERS MAKE NO REPRESENTATION OR
     WARRANTY REGARDING THIRD-PARTY INTELLECTUAL PROPERTY RIGHTS